Finish Node.js scraper

 const $ = cheerio.load(html);

-const products = $('a[href*="/product/"]');
+const products = $('.product-item');

 for (const product of products) {

-const element = $(product);
+const productElement = $(product);

 }

-loop.
-For reference, this is the code from the DevTools lesson, where we collected the data using a browser:
+We will loop over all the products and extract the data points from each of them using the for..of loop.
+For reference, this a part of the code from the DevTools lesson, where we collected the data using the browser DevTools Console:

 // This code will only work in the browser, and NOT in Node.js